-The Group had 229 (2015: 297) employees as at the end of 2016.
-The total employee remuneration and provident fund contributions (excluding Directors' remuneration) in 2016 was HK\$68.65 million (2015: HK\$55.92 million).
-The Group carried out a staff redundancy plan continuously during 2016 and, as a result, the total number of employees of the Group gradually dropped to 229 at the end of 2016.
+The Group had 225 (2016: 229) employees as at 31 December 2017.
+The total employee remuneration and provident fund contributions (excluding directors' remuneration) in 2017 was HK\$69.12 million (2016: HK\$68.65 million).

-Various basic benefits were provided to the Group's staff with an incentive policy which was designed to remunerate staff by combined references to the Group's operating results as well as the performance of the individual staff member.
+Various basic benefits were provided to the Group's staff with an incentive policy which was designed to remunerate staff by combined references to the Group's operating results as well as the performance of individual staff member.
 There was no share option scheme of the Company in operation during the year.
-The Group offers various training to its employees.
-Emoluments payable to the Directors of the Company are determined by reference to their job responsibilities and prevailing market conditions.
+The Group offers different training courses to its employees.